 It's not that simple.
 Ask any convert, I suggested.
-Most will testify to a good bit of quilt, cultural awkwardness, and a nagging sense of being adrift.
-We've already talked about, and agree, how much we are what our environment allows us to be.
+Most will testify to a good bit of guilt, cultural awkwardness, and a nagging sense of being adrift.
+We've already talked about, and agreed, how much we are what our environment allows us to be.
 We speak the language of our times and native community.
-We internalize the lessons the community prescribes, take on the habits of our peers and, inevitably, are shaped by their interests.
+We internalize the lessons the community prescribes, take on the habits of our paers and, inevitably, are shaped by their interests.
 We tend to feel most comfortable when we're among people whose reactions and signals we instinctively understand.
-The cultural imprint is deeply etched and doesn't erase easily.
+The cultural imprint is deeply etched and change doesn't come easily.